-A database management system (DBMS) interface is a user interface which allows for the ability to input queries to a database without using the query language itself.
+A database management system (DBMS) interface is a user interface that allows for the ability to input queries to a database without using the query language itself.
 User-friendly interfaces provided by DBMS may include the following:

-- Graphical User Interface –
+Graphical User Interface

 A GUI typically displays a schema to the user in diagrammatic form.
 The user then can specify a query by manipulating the diagram.
-In many cases, GUI’s utilize both menus and forms.
-Most GUIs use a pointing device such as mouse, to pick certain part of the displayed schema diagram.
+In many cases, GUI utilise both menus and forms.
+Most GUI use a pointing device such as a mouse, to pick a certain part of the displayed schema diagram.

-- Natural language Interfaces –
+Natural Language Interfaces

-These interfaces accept request written in English or some other language and attempt to understand them.
+These interfaces accept requests written in English or some other language and attempt to understand them.
 A Natural language interface has its own schema, which is similar to the database conceptual schema as well as a dictionary of important words.

 The natural language interface refers to the words in its schema as well as to the set of standard words in a dictionary to interpret the request.
-If the interpretation is successful, the interface generates a high-level query corresponding to the natural language and submits it to the DBMS for processing, otherwise a dialogue is started with the user to clarify any provided condition or request.
-The main disadvantage with this is that the capabilities of this type of interfaces are not that much advance.
+If the interpretation is successful, the interface generates a high-level query corresponding to the natural language and submits it to the DBMS for processing, otherwise, a dialogue is started with the user to clarify any provided condition or request.
+The main disadvantage of this is that the capabilities of this type of interface are not that advance.

-- Speech Input and Output –
+Speech Input and Output Interfaces

 Most database system contains privileged commands that can be used only by the DBA’s staff.
-These include commands for creating accounts, setting system parameters, granting account authorization, changing a schema, reorganizing the storage structures of a databases.
+These include commands for creating accounts, setting system parameters, granting account authorization, changing a schema, and reorganizing the storage structures of databases.